blyonscs/Case_Study_Fitness_Tracker/README.md

 ## Process

-I will be using both Excel and SQL for the data cleaning and anaysis steps and making static visualizations in Excel and dynamic dashboard in Tableau
+I will be using both Excel and SQL for the data cleaning and analysis steps and making static visualizations in Excel and dynamic dashboard in Tableau

 1. Excel Workbook
 First I added all the files into a workbook in excel to work with them in one setting.

 2. Column Names
-All the column names in these datatables follow the format of capitalizing the first letter in each work and having no spaces inbetween them.
+All the column names in these data tables follow the format of capitalizing the first letter in each work and having no spaces in-between them.
 I really like this format as it is easy to follow and makes the column names as short as possible so I will be keeping them the way they are.

  I did adjust the width of the columns to make them easier to view by double-clicking the side of each column.

 3. Consolidating both daily activity files
-Since both the daily activity files are not overly large I just used the simple solution of duplicating the first month file and using Command-Shift-Right Arrow and then Command-Shift-Down Arrow on the data and pasting the values only with source formatting.
+Since both the daily activity files are not overly large, I just used the simple solution of duplicating the first month file and using Command-Shift-Right Arrow and then Command-Shift-Down Arrow on the data and pasting the values only with source formatting.
 If the data way larger you can use SQL to do the same thing with

 ``` sql
 WITH new_table AS (